 Foreign language names can make reasonable brand names, but they have to work based on their look, sound and personality.
 Their “meaning” is irrelevant to anyone who doesn’t speak the language.

 The Happy Idiot with a Wallflower

-The Wallflower version employs the one thousand most common words used by brand names, words like Active, Arc, Atlas, Blue, Bridge, Care, Clear, Complete, Core, Curve, Edge, Engage, Ever, Expert, Flex, Fly, Force, Front, Fusion, Future, Gain, Go, Green, Hill, Hub, Key, Lead, Light, Line, On, Next, Now, Path, Plus, Point, Power, Pro, Pulse, River, Sense, Scape, Shift, Sky, Span, Splash, Star, Stream, Sun, Up, Via, Vista, Wave, Wise and Zip.
+The Wallflower version employs the one thousand most common words used by brand names, words like Active, Arc, Atlas, Blue, Bridge, Care, Clear, Complete, Core, Curve, Edge, Engage, Ever, Expert, Flex, Flow, Fly, Force, Front, Fusion, Future, Gain, Go, Green, Hill, Hub, Key, Lead, Light, Line, Next, Now, On, One, Path, Plus, Point, Power, Pro, Pulse, River, Sense, Scape, Shift, Sky, Smart, Span, Splash, Star, Stream, Sun, Up, Via, Vista, Wave, Wise and Zip.
 A single word Wallflower is rarely presented.
 They are overwhelmingly “Compound Wallflowers,” as a combination of two excruciatingly common words is much easier to trademark than one.
-These words are so generic they don’t draw any objection from the client, and each contains a slight, one-dimensional positive attribute.
-And so common their effect is that of white noise on the audience.
+These words are so meek they don’t draw any objection from the client, and each contains a slight, one-dimensional positive attribute.
+And are so generic that their effect on an audience is that of white noise.
 They’re Wallflowers, forgotten in a heartbeat.